Spomky-Labs/IpFilterBundle/README.md

 This version of the bundle requires Symfony 2.1.
 It only supports Doctrine ORM.

+# Policies #

+This bundle supports two policies: blacklist and whitelist.
+If you choose blacklist, IP stored in the database will be denied.
+Fi whitelist, only IP stored in database will be granted.

 # Installation #

 Installation is a quick 4 steps process: